TCL Q550F TV Review

 No

-This TCL Q550F is limited to HDMI 2.0 bandwidth on its three HDMI ports and supports HDR10+ and Dolby Vision.
+This TCL Q550F is limited to HDMI 2.0 bandwidth on its three HDMI ports.
+It supports Dolby Vision but not HDR10+.
 Unfortunately, the tuner is limited to ATSC 1.0, so you can't stream 4k content over the air.

 Input Photos